GeoscienceAustralia/ptha/R/README.md

 rptha is the main workhorse R package for doing probabilistic tsunami hazard assessment (PTHA).

-The main steps in the PTHA methodology that is supported by rptha are:
+PTHA methodologies can be quite diverse depending on the level of detail required.
+The main steps in PTHA methodology supported by rptha are outlined below.
+Note that the code can optionally be used just to generate tsunami initial conditions (as raster output files), which may then form part of some other workflow.

 * Define tsunami sources.
 Currently rptha only supports earthquake tsunami sources.
 The user needs to provide contours defining the interface on